CMO vs. MCO

 Local CMOs are community-based, non-profit organizations that help New Jersey youth and their families with significant behavioral health needs.

-MCOs provide assistance to families in connecting them with insurance benefits and service referrals for the appropriate support.
+MCOs provide assistance to families by connecting them with insurance benefits and service referrals for the appropriate support.

 CMOs can assist families by requesting a review for potentially applicable services from MCOs, if this hasn’t happened already.
 After the service has been implemented, care managers from MCOs can help the Child Family Team (CFT) as a resource for any insurance or referral needs.